Search

 Slot machines and gaming lounges

-I love airports that make it clear which city you’re in the moment you hit the ground and the LAS airport is clearly one of those.
-In addition to all the slot machines, you’ll find shops selling alcohol in the arrivals area of both terminals, often with sampling underway.
+I love airports that make it clear which city you’re in the moment you hit the ground, and the LAS airport is clearly one of those.
+Besides the slot machines, you’ll find Liquor Library stores in the arrivals areas of both terminals (near Carousel 1 in Terminal 1 and Carousel 26 in Terminal 3), often with free samples.

-Las Vegas is known as the “Wedding Capital of the World” in part because of how easy it is to get hitched.
+Las Vegas is known as the ‘Wedding Capital of the World’ in part because of how easy it is to tie the knot.
 There’s no waiting period required.
-And in the weeks around Valentine’s Day there’s no need to stop at city hall to get a marriage licence because the county’s clerk’s office sets up a pop-up marriage licence bureau right in the Terminal 1 bag claim area.
+And in the weeks around Valentine’s Day, there’s no need to stop at city hall to get a marriage licence because the county’s clerk’s office sets up a pop-up marriage licence bureau right in the Terminal 1 bag claim area.

 Viewing area